CafeVariomeUoL/EPND/README.md

 **Number of Subjects**: The number of subjects in the dataset . eg : >10 ,<20 or =100

-**Dataset Types**: A single value or an array of datsets types , eg :NCIT:C19591 or [NCIT:C19591,NCIT:C17369]
+**Dataset Types**: A single value of dataset types , eg :NCIT:C19591.